 When it comes to the modern hobby, there's nobody in baseball as beloved as Ken Griffey Jr. Even today, he's still one of the most collected players around.
 Being at the forefront of many of the trading card innovations from the 1990s, there's literally thousands of amazing Ken Griffey Jr. cards to choose from but our aim is to narrow that down to some of his very best.

-Here are 10 Ken Griffey Jr. cards that have left a lasting impression on the hobby.
-Some may not be the rarest and others aren't the most valuable, but they all have made a major impact on the hobby.
+Here are ten Ken Griffey Jr. cards that have left a lasting impression on the hobby.
+Some may not be the rarest and others aren't the most valuable, but they all have made a major impact on collectors.
 The cards are listed in chronological order.

 Regarded as the earliest official Ken Griffey Jr. card, it shows "The Kid" with his first professional team, the Single-A Bellingham Mariners.
 Design-wise, little stands out for the team-issued card.
 Given its historical significance, it's reasonably priced.
 If you are interested in additional minor league options, view our detailed Ken Griffey Jr. Minor League and Pre-Rookie Card Guide.

 The regular 1989 Topps Traded Ken Griffey Jr. rookie card suffers from being massively overproduced.
 However, the 1989 Topps Traded Tiffany Ken Griffey Jr. card benefits from a relatively limited print run (although not confirmed like some other Topps Tiffany sets, it's believed to be 15,000 copies) and a glossy finish.

 1989 Topps sometimes has a negative association simply based on its plentiful quantities.
 That shouldn't take away from the fun look.
 It also has one of the best Griffey photos among his rookie-year cards.
 Fans of the Tiffany cards may also want to consider the 1989 Bowman Tiffany Ken Griffey Jr, which is more limited but not nearly as nice looking.